 As stated above, camping costs $22.43 per adult, $6.54 per child with children 5 and under free.
-If you a full powered site, it costs an extra $10.28 per site per night.
+If you are looking for full powered sites, it costs an extra $10.28 per site per night.

 There are numerous camp bathrooms all over the spring but as it is a bit of a party place, they can get a bit messy and muddy.

-What’s cool is that, unlike State Park Camping, it has a very hippie style of camping.
+What’s cool is there is a very hippie style of camping.
 Basically, you just find a site that is free and pitch your tent/ set up your campervan.

 Note: Ginnie Springs camping reservations are only needed for water and electric campsites.
 Unless it is a popular weekend, or maybe the Jun/July holidays I would expect you are pretty safe just to show up.
 If you would like to book in advance, you can do so here.
 The website provides helpful coronavirus updates.

-If you don’t want to camp (aka not up for the muddy showers!!), there are a few hotels near Ginnie Springs in Gainesville and the other surrounding towns nearby.
+If you don’t want to camp (aka not up for the muddy showers!!), there are a few hotels near High Springs in Gainesville and the other surrounding towns nearby.

-The best accommodation near the springs is in Gainesville as not only is there really great hotel options but there is great facilities like Walmarts and Starbucks.
-The downside is that Gainesville to Ginnie Springs takes around a 40 minute drive.
+The best accommodation near High Springs is in Gainesville as not only is there really great hotel options but there is great facilities like Walmarts and Starbucks.
+The downside is that Gainesville to High Springs takes around a 40 minute drive.

 There are also a few closer towns which have less facilities but have a few good hotels in town.
 See our post on the best Ginnie Springs hotels for more details.

-If you decide to visit, here are our best tips:
+If you decide to visit, here are our insider tips:

-- Alcohol is allowed in the park so bring a cooler and fill it up!
+- Alcohol is allowed so bring a cooler and fill it up!